Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Introduction to Part III

-The germ of this work was the following question that we formulated while first pondering the existence of a lower bound as in Theorem~A. Consider $\phi \in \Out(\Gamma;\A)$, and assume that $\phi$ has an attracting lamination $\Lambda$ that fills $\Gamma$ rel~$\A$; also, assume for simplicity that there exists an EG-aperiodic train track representative $F \from T \to T$ of $\phi$ defined on a Grushko free splitting $T$ of $\Gamma$ rel~$\A$ (see \cite[Section 4.3.3]{\RelFSHypTag}).
+The germ of this work was the following question that we formulated while first pondering the existence of a lower bound as in Theorem~A. Consider $\phi \in \Out(\Gamma;\A)$, and assume that $\phi$ has an attracting lamination $\Lambda$ that fills $\Gamma$ \relA; also, assume for simplicity that there exists an EG-aperiodic train track representative $F \from T \to T$ of $\phi$ defined on a Grushko free splitting $T$ of $\Gamma$ \relA\ (see \cite[Section 4.3.3]{\RelFSHypTag}).
 A~bi-infinite line $L \subset T$ represents a generic leaf of~$\Lambda$ if and only if~$L$ can be written as a nested union of ``natural iteration tiles'' of $F$, meaning paths of the form $F^k(E)$ for natural edges $E \subset T$ (see \cite[Section 4]{\LymanCTTag}, or see Section~\ref{SectionTTsAndLams} here for a quick summary).
-We asked ourselves: \begin{itemize} \item What properties of the tiles $F^k(E)$ follow from the hypothesis that $\Lambda$ fills~$\Gamma$ rel~$\A$?
-In particular, is there some kind of useful ``filling'' property that is satisfied by the paths $F^k(E) \subset T$ as long as $k$ is sufficiently large? \end{itemize} We found an affirmative answer to this question (see Proposition~\ref{PropUniformFilling}, discussed below), expressed using a property roughly modelled on the ``concrete'' filling criteria discussed above.
-Although it may not seem sensible to ask how a path $\alpha \subset T$ relates to \emph{arbitrary} free splittings $S$, for those special free splittings $S$ that are expansions of $T$ it turns out to be very sensible: \begin{description} \item[\qquad Filling paths (Definition~\ref{DefinitionFillingPaths})] In a free splitting $T$ of $\Gamma$ rel~$\A$, to say that a path $\alpha \subset T$ \emph{fills $T$} means that for any collapse map $S \mapsto T$ defined on a free splitting $S$ of $\Gamma$ rel~$\A$, letting $\tilde\alpha \subset S$ denote the natural lift of $\alpha$ to $S$ (Definition~\ref{DefinitionLiftingPaths}), the path $\tilde\alpha$ has an interior crossing of some edge in the orbit of every natural edge of $S$.
-More precisely: for every natural edge $E \subset S$ there exists $\gamma \in \Gamma$ such that $\gamma \cdot E$ is contained in the interior of $\alpha$. \end{description} The earlier examples of filling concepts each had two equivalent versions: a ``concrete'' criterion and a ``free factor system'' criterion.
-Beside the ``concrete'' criterion for filling paths expressed just above (taken from Definition~\ref{DefinitionFillingPaths}), in Proposition~\ref{PropFillingPath} we state a criterion expressed in terms of a certain free factor system rel~$\A$ denoted $\FF[\alpha;T]$ that we call the \emph{filling support} of $\alpha$; see just below for a brief discussion.
+We asked ourselves: \begin{description} \item[Vague Question:] What properties of the tiles $F^k(E)$ are correlated with the hypothesis that $\Lambda$ fills~$\Gamma$ \relA?
+Is there some kind of useful ``filling'' criterion for paths in $T$, such that $\Lambda$ fills if and only if the paths $F^k(E)$ fill $T$ for all sufficiently large $k$? \end{description} We found such a criterion (see Proposition~\ref{PropUniformFilling}, discussed below), expressed using a property roughly modeled on the ``concrete'' filling criteria discussed above.
+The idea is to ask how a path $\alpha \subset T$ relates to free splittings $S$ that are expansions of $T$: \begin{description} \item[\qquad Filling paths (Definition~\ref{DefinitionFillingPaths})] In a free splitting $T$ of $\Gamma$ \relA, to say that a path $\alpha \subset T$ \emph{fills $T$} means that for any collapse map $S \mapsto T$ defined on a free splitting $S$ of $\Gamma$ \relA, letting $\tilde\alpha \subset S$ denote the natural lift of $\alpha$ to $S$ (Definition~\ref{DefinitionLiftingPaths}), the path $\tilde\alpha$ has an interior crossing of some edge in the orbit of every natural edge of $S$.
+More precisely: for every natural edge $E \subset S$ there exists $\gamma \in \Gamma$ such that $\gamma \cdot E$ is contained in the interior of $\alpha$. \end{description} The lifted path $\tilde\alpha$ itself may be characterized as the smallest path in $S$ (with respect to inclusion) whose image under the collapse map $S \mapsto T$ is $\alpha$.
+The earlier examples of filling concepts each had two equivalent versions: a ``concrete'' criterion and a ``free factor system'' criterion.
+Beside the ``concrete'' criterion for filling paths expressed just above (taken from Definition~\ref{DefinitionFillingPaths}), in Proposition~\ref{PropFillingPath} we state a criterion expressed in terms of a certain free factor system \relA\ denoted $\F[\alpha;T]$ that we call the \emph{filling support} of $\alpha$; see just below for a brief discussion.